-PORTLAND, Ind. — The National Weather Service and the Jay County Emergency Management Agency were on the ground Monday in Portland, Indiana looking at damage caused by one of two tornadoes that touched down in Indiana around 8 p.m.
+PORTLAND, Ind. — The National Weather Service and the Jay County Emergency Management Agency were on the ground Monday in Portland, Indiana looking at damage caused by one of three tornadoes that touched down in Indiana around 8 p.m.
 Sunday.

 “One of our officers actually spotted the rotation and made the call to set those sirens off,” Jay County EMA director Samantha Rhodehamel said.